 In The Fountainhead, Toohey considers himself Howard Roark's arch-rival.
 When he confronts Roark and asks him, "Why don't you tell me plainly what you think about me?", Roark replies, "I don't think about you."

 Although Angel knows precisely who Lindsey is, he doesn't take him very seriously as a threat during the show's final season, while Lindsey sees himself as Angel's archrival.
-They eventually team up against a bigger threat, and in the end, when Lorne shoots Lindsey on Angel's orders, the only thing Lindsey's angry about is that he apparently wasn't important enough for Angel to kill personally.
+They eventually team up against a bigger threat, and in the end, when Lorne shoots Lindsey on Angel's orders, the only thing Lindsey's angry about is that he apparently wasn't important enough for Angel to kill personally, which was simultaneously a little sad and deeply, hilariously pathetic.

 Subverted with Sahjhan in season 3 who wants revenge against Angel, who has no idea who he is.
 In season 5 it's revealed Sahjhan really just wanted to keep Connor from killing him in the future, which he does.

-Over on Buffy the Vampire Slayer, the Trio start out this way.
+The Trio start out this way.
 They gradually are noticed more and more, culminating in Warren's accidental killing of Tara.
 That got the Scoobies' attention.
 Specifically, Willow's.
+Is Warren taken seriously as a villain?
+Yep.
+Is he alive?
+Not so much.

 And then there was Harmony who no one took seriously at first.
 She eventually got the gang's attention... well for a moment, but once Buffy saved Dawn, Buffy completely forgot about her.
 Harmony continued to think Buffy was after her though, even asking Spike to harbor her.
 Harmony even hid in a coffin when Buffy came to Spike's crypt once thinking that Buffy had found her and was going to kill her.
 Buffy was actually there to question Spike as usual and had no idea Harmony was even still around.